By Susan Jerrell, TOFT Founder

 It’s okay to make mistakes

 When your students make mistakes, you tell them it’s okay and that the purpose of making mistakes is so that they can learn from them.
 You encourage them to shrug it off, move on, and not let it make them feel bad.

 However, when teachers make mistakes the instinct for many is to blame themselves and to feel like they aren’t doing a good job.
 But here’s the truth, you, like your students, are not perfect.
 Everyone makes mistakes, and it’s okay.

 It turns out that students are very forgiving when you do make a mistake, especially if you admit it.
 It makes you human, and students like humans.
 In fact, it is often a relief for students, especially when you admit the mistake to them.
 When you make a mistake, model for your students how to try again.
 You are teaching them resilience and learning that yourself.

 You tell your students that mistakes show they are trying and learning.
 It is important that you set realistic expectations for yourself.
 The next time you make a mistake, don’t dwell on it.
 Accept it, correct it if you can, and move on.

 Feel your true emotions

-Remember to show yourself grace.
-Next time you are beating yourself up, remember that you are a teacher doing the best you can and that is good enough.
+Remember teachers, show yourself the grace you show others.
+You need to treat yourself with the same love and respect you show others.
+The next time you are beating yourself up, remember that you are a teacher doing the best you can, and that is good enough.